Skip to main content

 Our First Loop

 So far you've been writing each addLine and turn call one at a time.
 When a shape has many sides, that gets repetitive fast.
-Swift's for loop lets you run the same block of code a set number of times.
+Swift's for loop lets you run the same block of code a set number of times — and as a bonus, it makes your code easier to read and change.

 Here's the basic syntax: